FortinetCloudCSE/k8s-201-workshop/content/05configmapsecrets/Task4_2_Creating_Managing_ConfigMaps_Secrets.md

 EOF
 ```

-in above configmap. inside the configuration. the line `set psksecret {{ipsec-psks:psk1}}` is reference to a secret. the secrent name is "ipsec-psks", the key is psk1. the actual psksecret "12345678" is saved inside the key "psk1" of secret "ipsec-psks".
+in above configmap. inside the configuration. the line `set psksecret {{ipsec-psks:psk1}}` is reference to a secret. the secret name is "ipsec-psks", the key is psk1. the actual psksecret "12345678" is saved inside the key "psk1" of secret "ipsec-psks".

+{{% /tab %}}
+{{% tab title="K8s secret" %}}
-k8s configmap does not support use secret in config data. it is up to cFOS application to parse secret. in above. it is cFOS responsibility to substitue {{ipsec-psks:psk1}} with actual k8s secret ipsec-psks.
+k8s configmap does not support use secret in config data. it is up to cFOS application to parse secret.
+In above, it is cFOS responsibility to substitute {{ipsec-psks:psk1}} with actual k8s secret ipsec-psks.

 use
 ```bash